-Talk to your doctor if you experience any of the following symptoms during or after your treatment:
+Talk to your doctor if you experience any of the following symptoms during or after your cancer treatment: